Warhammer 40,000: Dawn of War – Soulstorm: Gameplay

-Gameplay features real-time strategy interaction.
-Game operation is similar to previous Warhammer titles, except for the new aerial units that do not follow these rules, and new campaign gameplay features.

-Each race is given a new aerial unit that does not obey the normal rule of engagement in the Dawn of War series.
-These units are mostly specialists in engaging and destroying enemy vehicles and/or infantry.

-As with its predecessor Dark Crusade, Soulstorm features a "meta-campaign" featuring 31 territories spread over four planets and three moons.
+Strategy gameplay is similar to previous Dawn of war titles, except for the addition of an aerial unit for each faction, that is effective at defeating vehicles or structures, and new campaign gameplay features.
+As with its predecessor Dark Crusade, Soulstorm features a Risk-style "meta-campaign" featuring 31 territories or provinces spread over four planets and three moons.
 One difference, however, is that unlike Dark Crusade, there are no persistent bases.
-Once the player conquers a province, the base structures the player has built up will not be present in future conflicts.
-This can be remedied by reinforcing provinces with buildings and units in between battles, or by establishing a forward base using the Sisters of Battle army ability.
-Each Stronghold has a unique ability, each race starts with that ability.
+Once the player conquers a territory, the base structures the player has built up will not be present in future conflicts, aside from buildings purchased as reinforcements, or as a forward base when attacking during the meta-campaign phase, which is a passive ability unique to the Sisters of battle faction.
+Each faction starts with a unique passive ability and another faction can obtain it for itself by conquering that faction´s stronghold province and eliminating them as an active participant in the campaign.
 Another difference is that the strength of an attacking enemy army is no longer based on strength of province they're attacking from, but their army size.